IMAP-Science-Operations-Center/imap_processing/docs/source/development-guide/style-guide/git-and-github-workflow.rst

    the ``Fork`` button near the top-right of the page.
 Follow the various steps to create a fork under your GitHub account.

-   *Note: Name your fork something general, and not specific to the issue you are addressing.
-The branch title will follow your specific project.*
+   *Note: Name the fork something general, and not specific to the issue being addressed.
+The branch title will follow the specific project.*

 #.
 Make a local copy of your personal fork by cloning the repository, using the URL found by clicking the green "clone"
    button: